Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

                       radius=0.75,
                       v_offset=-2)

 When ``radius=1``, the robot moves the centerline of the pipette’s plunger axis to the exact edge of the well.
-Sometimes this means a pipette tip hits the well edge or wall first and bends inwards.
+Sometimes this means a pipette tip may hit the well wall or edge first and bends inwards.
 Setting the radius to < 1 helps avoid hitting the well wall prematurely.
-Test your protocol first, before using the ``radius`` argument in a touch tip step.
+If you need to use it, test the radius argument first before starting a protocol production run.

 .. warning::
     *Do not* set the ``radius`` value greater than ``1.0``.
 When ``radius`` is > ``1.0``, the robot will forcibly move the pipette tip across a well wall or edge.
 This type of aggressive movement can damage the pipette tip and the pipette.